-Next to age we have maturation and finish.
+Next, to age, we have maturation and finish.
 Whisky is matured in oak barrels, and this is where most of the flavour comes from.

 The majority of the barrels used these days have been previously used to mature other liquids, such as Sherry or Bourbon.

 The longer a Whisky is matured in the barrel will have an effect on the flavour as well, so consider maturation and finish alongside age.
-This will give you some idea of how the flavours in the barrel have effected the liquid.
+This will give you some idea of how the flavours in the barrel have affected the liquid.